laurenceandrews/carbon-project-rater/README.md

    cd carbon-project-rater

-2. Build and run the containers: docker-compose up --build
+2. Build and run the containers: ensure docker desktop is running docker-compose up --build

 This command will start all services specified in `docker-compose.yml`.
-The frontend will be accessible at http://localhost:3000, the API at http://localhost:5002, and the backend at http://localhost:4000.
+The frontend will be accessible at http://localhost:3000, the API at http://localhost:5001, and the backend at http://localhost:4000.
 The database will run on the default PostgreSQL port 5432.

 ## Testing
 How to run the automated tests for this system: